 Should Congress, in the execution of its powers, adopt measures which are prohibited by the constitution; or should Congress, under the pretext of executing its powers, pass laws for the accomplishment of objects not entrusted to the government; it would become the painful duty of this tribunal, should a case requiring such a decision come before it, to say that such an act was not the law of the land.

 It would follow that Congress could regulate a local activity only if its purpose comports with its delegated power to regulate commerce and the regulation is plainly adapted to its interstate commerce purpose.

 It was inevitable that the states, even in the honest exercise of their police powers, would trench on interstate commerce.
-How far the states can even incidentally intrude upon interstate commerce has been the subject of literally hundreds of Supreme Court cases, often with inconsistent holdings.
+How far the states can even incidentally intrude upon interstate commerce has been the subject of scores of Supreme Court cases, often with inconsistent holdings.
 A detailed treatment of that complicated history is beyond the scope of this essay, but in 1970 in Pike v.
 Bruce Church, Inc., the Court consolidated its dormant Commerce Clause jurisprudence into the following test: “Where the [state] statute regulates evenhandedly to effectuate a legitimate local public interest, and its effects on interstate commerce are only incidental, it will be upheld unless the burden imposed on such commerce is clearly excessive in relation to the putative local benefits.”

 A few decades ago, some scholars opined that the Pike test was a codification of an ad hoc balancing test.
 More recent scholarship, however, has indicated that the Supreme Court rarely, if ever, decides a dormant Commerce Clause case on balancing grounds since it would be attempting to compare incommensurables.
 Rather, the Pike test describes a series of separate standards by which a state statute can be determined to be within its constitutional powers.

-Those determinative principles are as follows:
+Those determinative principles for state statutes are as follows:

-- 1. The statute must have a “legitimate” and “public” purpose.
+- The statute must have a “legitimate” and “public” purpose.
 It must be within the state’s police power, and not designed either to regulate interstate commerce as such, or to discriminate against out-of-state economic interests in favor of private in-state interests in the same market.
 If, however, the state is acting as a “market participant” similar to a private entity, the dormant Commerce Clause is not a bar to its economic decisions even if they impact or discriminate against interstate commerce, though the Privileges and Immunities Clause of Article IV may be a constraint.

-- 3. The interest must be “local.”
+- The interest must be “local.”
 It must regulate elements that are peculiar to the state, such as its harbors, and not impose a pattern of “multiple inconsistent burdens” with other states’ conflicting laws on an interstate enterprise.

-- 5. The statute must “effectuate” its local public interest.
+- The statute must “effectuate” its local public interest.
 If there is little evidence of such a result, the court may infer that the interstate impact was intentional and hence unconstitutional, after all.

 If a state statute survives all these criteria, it will be upheld unless the burden imposed on interstate commerce is “clearly excessive” in relation to the asserted local benefits.
 This last clause is indeed a balancing test (weighted in favor of the state), but the Court rarely, if ever, reaches it, preferring to decide the issue on one of the antecedent principles.